 Graduate schemes are training programmes at an entry level for those who have obtained an undergraduate or postgraduate degree.
 These schemes are used by organisations to bring new employees into their departments and support them professionally.
 These schemes usually give the successful candidates hands-on experience in different departments allowing them to gain exposure to different roles and tasks.
 Some graduate schemes are accelerated courses with the new employees studying towards a master's degree at the end of the programme.
-You can find related graduate programmes advertised on specialist websites for undergraduates and postgraduates such as Prospects as well as researching specific organisations that offer them.
-Below is a list of some of organisations operating in London:
+You can find business related graduate programmes advertised on specialist websites for undergraduates and postgraduates such as Prospects as well as researching specific organisations that offer them.
+Below is a list of some companies that offer graduate programmes